-Do the abstracts shown all mention Staphylococcus aureus?
+Do the abstracts shown on the first page all mention Staphylococcus aureus?

 Go back to the search page (e.g. by clicking ORGANISMS in the header) and query for Firmicutes.
 You are again presented with many options including the Firmicutes phylum itself (taxid:1239) as well as numerous species and strains.
 Click on the row for the phylum to view abstracts.

 Which taxa do you see abstracts for on the first page?

 You can similarly use NER to retrieve abstracts for any disease in the Disease Ontology.
 For example, the following query will retrieve abstracts for inflammatory bowel disease (DOID:0050589):